barseghyanartur/django-fobi/docs/index.rst

 - `FOBI_DEFAULT_THEME` (str): Active (default) theme UID.
 Defaults to "bootstrap3".
 - `FORM_HANDLER_PLUGINS_EXECUTION_ORDER` (list of tuples): Order in which the form handlers are executed.
-See the "Prioritise the excecution order" section for details.
+See the "Prioritise the execution order" section for details.

 For tuning of specific contrib plugin, see the docs in the plugin directory.